What is an Unenforceable Personal Guarantee?

-If more than one director provides a personal guarantee for a loan, it is not necessarily the case that the lender will seek to retrieve the liability from the directors equally.
-Instead, it is usually the director who owns the highest value assets or is most financially able to pay that will be targeted.
+If more than one director provides a personal guarantee for a loan, usually there will be joint and several liabilities, which means the lender can enforce against both or choose to only enforce against one It is usually the director who owns the highest value assets or is most financially able to pay that will be targeted.

 How Enforceable is a Personal Guarantee?

 Personal guarantees are usually enforceable.
-The typical route would be for the lender to take the guarantor to court to request the enforcement of a judgement against their personal assets.
+The typical route would be for the lender to demand repayment and then if payment is not received, to take legal action, to seek a court judgment and then enforce the personal guarantee.

 - In writing – The guarantee must be evidenced in writing to be enforceable.